djheery/Portfolio/app/portfolio/game-of-life/README.md

     - Number of Alive cells
     - Number of Dead Cells
     - Alive Cell Percentage
-  - Enable colour change for cells that have been alive the longest amount of time
+  - Enable colour change for cells that have been alive the longest.

+- Enable colour changes for the cells that have been alive the longest.
+- Add Range Input for Speed of the evolutions
 -

-- Add Range Input for Speed d